elegant-scipy/elegant-scipy/markdown/ch3.markdown

 We'll split the signal into slices of 1024 samples—that's about 0.02 seconds of audio.
-Why we choose 1024 and not 1000 we'll explain in a second.
+Why we choose 1024 and not 1000 we'll explain in a second when we examine performance.
 The slices will overlap by 100 samples as shown here:

 ![Sliding window](../figures/generated/sliding_window.png)